yumma-lib/yumma-css-docs/README.md

 - Subscribe to our [YouTube](https://www.youtube.com/@yummacss) channel.
 - Join our [Discord](https://discord.gg/CGw5vyqmQ6) server.
 - Follow us on [Twitter](https://twitter.com/yummacss) for the latest updates.

+## License

+The code is the intellectual property of [Renildo Pereira](https://github.com/orgs/yumma-lib/people) and is released under the terms of the MIT license.